 -

-Online and Offline Selling in Limit Order Markets [pdf]
+Online and Offline Selling in Limit Order Markets [pdf] [BibTeX]

-with Kevin L. Chang
+Kevin L. Chang and Aaron Johnson

 In Proceedings of the 4th International Workshop on Internet and

-Network Economics (WINE 2008), pp. 41-52.
+Network Economics (WINE 2008).

 Show abstract